Shift Happens: Mixture of Experts based Continual Adaptation in Federated Learning: Experimental Strategy

 \textbf{Comparative Techniques:} To benchmark \ours, we evaluate it against four prominent FL baselines tailored for heterogeneous or streaming scenarios.
 FedProx~\cite{fedprox} extends FedAvg~\cite{mcmahan2017communication} with a proximal term to stabilize training under non-IID data but relies on a single global model and lacks any mechanism to detect or adapt to evolving distributions over time.
-Oort~\cite{Oort-osdi21} optimizes party selection using utility-based scores that balance informativeness and system constraints, yet assumes static utility and ignores temporal shifts in data, making it less effective under dynamic conditions.
+OORT~\cite{Oort-osdi21} optimizes party selection using utility-based scores that balance informativeness and system constraints, yet assumes static utility and ignores temporal shifts in data, making it less effective under dynamic conditions.
 Fielding~\cite{li2024federatedlearningclientsclustering} re-clusters parties based on label distributions to train balanced experts, as in FLIPS~\cite{10.1145/3590140.3629123}, but overlooks covariate shifts and does not adapt clusters as party distributions change across windows.
 FedDrift~\cite{jothimurugesan2023federatedlearningdistributedconcept} introduces lightweight shift detection by clustering parties based on local loss patterns to assign expert models, but it offers only coarse adaptation and lacks explicit modeling of covariate or label shift dynamics.
 In contrast, \ours\ explicitly detects both types of shift, dynamically instantiates or reuses experts, and optimizes shift-aware assignment to maintain accuracy and robustness in continual/streaming FL environments.

-\textbf{Windowing Strategy.} We adopt two different windowing strategies based on dataset characteristics.
-For large-scale datasets such as FMoW and Tiny-ImageNet-C, we use a tumbling window approach, where data in each window is disjoint and drawn from distinct covariate distributions—e.g., different timestamps in FMoW or corruption types in Tiny-ImageNet-C. This simulates strong distributional shifts between windows.
-For smaller datasets like Cifar-10-C, FEMNIST, and FashionMNIST, we use a sliding window approach, where overlapping samples are allowed across windows.
-This setup better supports gradual and more realistic distributional change in these datasets and allows us to simulate smoother transitions while controlling label and feature distributional shifts explicitly.
+\textbf{Windowing Strategy.} We use two schemes matched to dataset scale and shift dynamics.
+For large datasets (FMoW, Tiny-ImageNet-C), we employ \emph{tumbling} windows: each window is disjoint and drawn from distinct covariate distributions—e.g., different timestamps in FMoW and different corruption types in Tiny-ImageNet-C—thereby inducing strong between-window shifts.
+For smaller datasets (CIFAR-10-C, FEMNIST, Fashion-MNIST), we use \emph{sliding} windows that allow overlap across windows to capture gradual change.
+FMoW windows align with natural temporal slices, whereas smaller datasets enforce a minimal stable party-size policy to ensure each party retains sufficient data for reliable training.